 In 2014 we purchased the Munro site for \$76 million which opened up a range of opportunities for the market precinct.
-The City of Melbourne will work in partnership with a preferred developer to deliver a mixed-use development on the site, including community facilities, affordable housing and market car parking.
+The City of Melbourne will soon appoint a preferred developer for a mixed-use development of the site.

 The formalisation of a land transfer agreement with the Victorian Government was another key milestone and we have also initiated a planning scheme amendment to create more certainty around development for the market precinct.